vsimplify/vsimplify-starter/mvp/Traceability.md

 3. ~~AgentToMission relationship needs proper typing~~ ✅ Fixed
 4. ~~Need to fix metrics type in Task conversion~~ ✅ Fixed
 5. **NEW:** Need to implement YAML configuration ⏳ In Progress
+6. **NEW:** Need to implement image preloading for performance ⏳ In Progress

 ### Dependencies Added ✅
 - uuid: For task ID generation